Mike Lobel: Career

 In 2003, Lobel made his film debut in an adaptation of Oliver Twist directed by Jacob Tierney entitled Twist, in which he played a small role as a street thug alongside actor Nick Stahl.

 Lobel's most notable performance to date is his portrayal of Jay Hogart, a manipulative school bully on Degrassi: The Next Generation from 2003 to 2010.
 He maintains that he is nothing like his character in real life.
 Lobel originally auditioned for the role of Dylan Michalchuk, a complete opposite role of his current, but was instead offered the role of Jay.

 In 2009, Lobel starred in Suck as Sam, the drummer of a touring rock & roll band besieged by vampires.
 He starred alongside rock & roll legends Alice Cooper, Henry Rollins and Iggy Pop.
 He has also appeared on television in Zixx: Level One and Sue Thomas F.B.Eye and has had starring roles in movies Selling Innocence, Booky Makes Her Mark and Degrassi Goes Hollywood.
 He made a guest appearance on a television series in 2007, The Best Years.

 From 2011 to 2013, he played the role of DJ on the sitcom Really Me.
 In 2015, he played the small role of Marc in the Canadian TV movie The Music in Me.

 In addition to acting, Lobel co-founded the indie pop band Future Peers in 2014 and has toured with the group across Canada, America, and Europe, playing the synth.
 The band broke up in 2019.

 In 2016 Lobel began working as a picture editor, which led to his involvement in the production of HBO Max's Detention Adventure as an editor and director.
 Mike has also been an editor and director of several music videos and documentaries.

 Lobel’s work on Detention Adventure earned him a Canadian Screen Award nomination in 2023.

+In 2025 he released Don't Come Upstairs, a mid-length documentary film exploring the impact of his childhood, as the son of a father who would never tell his kids what he did for a living, on his life.
+The film was broadcast by CBC Television as an episode of The Passionate Eye.